| AE6AC

 Figure 6,

 Detail for wire attach to Crappie pole end.
+Sections "A"

 and "C" for the antenna are to be insulators.
 I used small